Chumper/Datatable/README.md

 This package is available on http://packagist.org, just add it to your composer.json

 	"chumper/datatable": "2.*"

+Alternatively, you can install it using the `composer` command:

+        composer require chumper/datatable "2.*"

 It also has a ServiceProvider for usage in Laravel4.
 Add these lines to app.php: